joeax/vibespec/README.md

 - The game should be responsive and work on different screen sizes.
 ```

+### Using your LLM to Create a Vibespec

+Once you have the instruction file loaded, you can use your LLM to create a vibespec for your software system.

+Follow these steps:
+1. Create a new file named `my-software-system-vibespec.md` (named according to your app).
+2. Fill out your Title and basic description.
+3. Prompt your LLM to generate a vibespec based on the description.
+For example:
+  `Generate a vibespec based on the description.
+I want to use Java Spring Boot with Gradle for this backend API.`

+This will help you get started.
+Browse the **Structure** section below for more details on how to structure your vibespec.

 ## Structure

 A vibespec is typically a markdown document, and is structured with a specific format that includes a title, description, specification, and sections.
 The structure is designed to be flexible and can be adapted to fit the needs of the software system being described.

+The vibespec structure was purposefully designed to flow from high-level concepts to detailed implementation.
+This is by design--to aid the LLM (and you) in understanding the software system from a general to specific matter to optimize the code generation.

 > Browse the full [vibespec structure](structure.md).